 Monday: PowerPoint Lesson

-On Monday, I would introduce the new grammar skill.
+On Monday, I would introduce a new grammar skill.
 We would discuss any vocabulary they needed to know and go over related rules.
 This lesson was always done whole group.

 I used a PowerPoint for the Monday lesson.
 I struggled for quite some time with making the lesson engaging for my students.
 Students are not going to get excited about me reading PowerPoint slides to them!

 - The lessons should be short and sweet.
 Don’t spend more than 10 minutes on this PowerPoint lesson.
-The longer that you talk, the less students will listen.
-It’s true that your students will not master the skill during this 10 minute lesson.
+The longer you talk, the less students will listen.
+It’s true that your students will not master the skill during this 10-minute lesson.
 It’s necessary to adjust your expectations.
 This is just the introduction!

 Tuesday: Interactive Notebook

 The interactive notebook activity has two distinct purposes.
 First, it is a great way for students to start practicing the weekly skill.
-After the introduction lesson the day before, students are ready to do a few examples in writing.
-Secondly, the notebooks become a resource for students to look back on throughout the year.
+Second, the notebooks become a resource for students to look back on throughout the year.
 If they forget the plural noun rules, they don’t have to ask me.
 They can look them up in their own notebook!

 Here are my best tips for keeping interactive notebook time to just 10 minutes:

-- Buy or create notebook activities that have easy cuts.
-Straight cuts are the quickest.
+- Buy or create notebook activities that have easy, straight cuts.
 Cutting around elaborate shapes and clip art can take WAY too long.

 - Don’t bother with having students color their notebook activities.
-Coloring is so fun and relaxing, but it does not generally increase the effectiveness of the activity.
-If I had students who wanted to add color, I told them they could do it another time that they were a fast finisher.
+Coloring is fun and relaxing, but it does not increase the effectiveness of the activity.
+Save coloring for fast finishers or free time.